 - Keep Pursuing Your Goals website, including resources related to academic and financial advising

 - Early Alert Reporting and student self-referral

 - Home network troubleshooting

-- Per CDC guidelines, individuals who are not fully vaccinated against COVID-19 should refrain from all university-sponsored international travel, including, but not limited to, study abroad and international exchange programs.
+- Per CDC guidelines, individuals who are not fully vaccinated against COVID-19 should refrain from all university-sanctioned international travel, including, but not limited to, study abroad and international exchange programs.

-- Study abroad programs in the U.S. Department of State Level 1 and 2 countries are permitted.
-All students must coordinate international travel plans through GEO and follow all GEO registration requirements and CDC guidance for international travel.
+- Student international travel in U.S. Department of State Level 1 and 2 countries is permitted.
+All students must coordinate university-sanctioned international travel plans through GEO and follow all GEO registration requirements and CDC guidance for international travel.

-- Requests from students interested in participating in study abroad programs in U.S. Department of State Level 3 countries for whom education abroad is deemed essential to fulfilling academic degree requirements and/or whose participation is sponsored by nationally competitive awards will be considered by petition to VCU's International Travel Advisory Committee.
-A final decision will be made by the provost and senior vice president for academic affairs or the senior vice president for health sciences and CEO of VCU Health System.
-Students should work with GEO to petition and register their travel if approved.
+- Student international travel in U.S. Department of State Level 3 and 4 countries is prohibited, but an exception will be considered by petition to VCU’s International Travel Advisory Committee (ITAC).
+For travel to Level 3 countries (due to COVID-19 only), a final decision will be made by ITAC.
+For travel to Level 3 countries due to risk indicators other than COVID-19, and travel to Level 4 countries, a final decision will be made by the provost and senior vice president for academic affairs or the senior vice president for health sciences and CEO of VCU Health System and communicated by GEO.
+Students should work with GEO to petition and register their travel is approved.

 - Follow CDC guidance for international travel and follow general public health considerations such as handwashing, cleaning/disinfection and respiratory etiquette.